Industry News

 Nairobi has enjoyed a construction boom over the past five years brought about by increasing urbanization and population growth.
 This has fuelled demand for both residential and commercial property – leading to high land prices in the capital.

-The Nairobi Southern Bypass, which was officially launched by President Mwai Kibaki early 2012, has been cited by lobby groups as one of the projects that pose great danger to the wildlife in the national park.
+The Nairobi Southern Bypass, which was officially launched by President Mwai Kibaki in early 2012, has been cited by lobby groups as one of the projects that pose a great danger to the wildlife in the national park.

 In June 2012, the project met with fierce opposition from Friends of the Nairobi National Park (FoNNP), who said construction of the road that allegedly passed through the national park would put other national parks at risk of development.

-READ: Nairobi Southern Bypass runs into trouble
+RELATED: Nairobi Southern Bypass Runs into Trouble

 The lobby group successfully petitioned the National Environmental Tribunal to stop the government from commencing construction works on the areas in dispute.
 The issue was later resolved.